m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 As a result, different threads can work in parallel on different components of the program's workload.
 For example, each thread may be processing a different component of the program's input.
 By spreading the work from one thread/one processor to multiple threads that can execute in parallel on multiple processors, we have been able to speed up the program's execution.

-Another benefit that can achieve through multithreading is specialization.
-If we designate certain threads to accomplish only certain tasks or certain types of task, we can take a specialized approach with how we choose to manage those threads.
+Another benefit that we can achieve through multithreading is specialization.
+If we designate certain threads to accomplish only certain tasks or certain types of tasks, we can take a specialized approach with how we choose to manage those threads.
 For instance, we can give higher priority to tasks that handle more important tasks or service higher paying customers.

 Performance of a thread depends on how much information can be stored in the processor cache (remember - cache lookups are super fast).
-By having threads that are more specialized - that work on small subtasks within the main application - we can potentially have each thread keep it's entire state within the processor cache (*hot cache*), further enhancing the speed at the thread continuously performs it task.
+By having threads that are more specialized - that work on small subtasks within the main application - we can potentially have each thread keep it's entire state within the processor cache (*hot cache*), further enhancing the speed at which the thread continuously performs it task.

 #### So why not just write a multiprocess application?
 A multiprocess application requires a new address space for each process, while a multithreaded application requires only one address space.
 Thus, the memory requirements for a multiprocess application are greater than those of a multithreaded application.

-As a result, a multithreaded application is more likely to fit in memory, and not requires as many swaps from disk, which is another performance improvement.
+As a result, a multithreaded application is more likely to fit in memory, and not require as many swaps from disk, which is another performance improvement.

-As well, passing data between processes - inter process communication (IPC) - is more costly than inter thread communication, which consists primarily of reading/writing shared variables.
+Also, passing data between processes - inter process communication (IPC) - is more costly than inter thread communication, which consists primarily of reading/writing shared variables.

 ## Benefits of Multithreading: Single CPU
 Generally, are threads useful when the number of threads exceeds the number of CPUs?